“It’s got nothing to do with you how I feed my baby”.

 Thus the conclusions are unanimous: It is more expensive to provide formula than to breastfeed, and formula-feeding results in excess illness, which increases the cost of health care.
 Treating the ill-effects of formula feeding drives a significant amount of money away from the treatment of conditions such as Parkinson’s disease, motor neurone diseases, diabetes, cerebral palsy, heart disease, muscular dystrophy, and from cancer research.
 People unfortunate enough to be affected by non-preventable diseases through no fault of their own are being significantly disadvantaged by the preventable increase of ill health caused by formula feeding.
 Therefore whilst formula feeding parents contribute to the prosperity of formula companies, they are also contributing to the state of inadequacy found in NHS care for terminally ill patients.

 The salt in the wound is the fact that formula companies are not paying for the social and financial debt they continuously bring about.
 In the UK, HM Revenue and Customs estimate that companies avoid £13.7 billion worth of taxes by using ‘tax havens’.
-Consequently, the bulk of tax is paid by the mass of ordinary middle or low paid people like you and I.
+Consequently, the bulk of tax is paid by the mass of ordinary middle or low paid people like you and I. Is it any wonder that so many breastfeeders feel contempt towards their formula feeding peers?
+(An issue discussed in great length in my book 'Breast Intentions').

 Just to clarify, I fully defend a woman’s right to chose how she feeds her baby IF that choice is fully informed, free from bias and backed up with adequate support; yet as I pointed out in Top 10 Breastfeeding Boobie Traps and 15 Formula Company Tricks the choice of whether to breastfeed or formula feed is far from fully informed and support is patchy.
 The consequence of manipulation from formula companies is the production and maintenance of a society where shareholders bonuses are valued above infant health, babies are dying and women have warped cynical views of their bodies.
 By giving their cash to formula companies, parents are fuelling this cycle, providing a bleak outlook for future generations.
 Research has shown that formula-use is environmentally inherited.
 In other words, if you formula feed, your children are more likely to formula feed when they become parents.
 Thus, one formula feeding parent can equate to generations of formula feeding.
 The problems mentioned above (strained healthcare services, deteriorating environment, delayed women’s liberation, etc) are prolonged for decades.